← Illusions in the Boardroom

 “Fake products” carry all the governance artefacts of a real product but have no boundary that corresponds to anything in the system.
 For an audit committee chair, a fake product is a capital allocation that cannot be traced to a productive unit.

-When the product owner begins to answer and then pauses, it becomes clear that Customer Engagement is not actually a system at all.
-Instead, it is merely a label applied to a collection of features spanning four different services, maintained by three different teams, two of which report into an entirely different product area.
-For instance, the notification service is shared with Operations, the recommendation engine sits inside a legacy monolith nominally owned by Transactions, and the analytics pipeline runs on infrastructure maintained by a platform team that was recently reorganised.
+Then an enterprise architect asks, “Which services comprise Customer Engagement?”
+The owner begins to answer, then pauses, and it becomes clear that Customer Engagement is not a system but a label applied to features spanning four services maintained by three teams, two of which report into a different product area: the notification service is shared with Operations, the recommendation engine sits inside a legacy monolith nominally owned by Transactions, and the analytics pipeline runs on infrastructure a platform team recently reorganised.

-The question requires a forty-five-minute sidebar.
-A delivery lead begins drawing boxes on a whiteboard that no one will photograph.
-By the end of it, no one in the room, including the product owner, can draw a coherent boundary around the thing called Customer Engagement.
-While it has a P&L, a headcount allocation, and a roadmap, it does not have a boundary that corresponds to anything in the system.
+The question requires a forty-five-minute sidebar, in which a delivery lead draws boxes on a whiteboard that no one will photograph, and by the end no one in the room, including the owner, can draw a coherent boundary around Customer Engagement.
+It has a P&L, a headcount allocation, and a roadmap; it does not have a boundary that corresponds to anything in the system.
+The review continues, nobody suggests the product definition might be the problem, and the action item is for the owner to “work with architecture to clarify the technical landscape.”
+It will be deprioritised within two weeks, which is itself a form of clarification.
+The architect's question is diagnostic, and every software-dependent corporate has a version of this problem.

 ...